 If your spouse owns a business, you will likely be entitled to a portion of the assets.
 A homemaker's stake in a business is an important consideration and point of leverage in the midst of a divorce.

-Homemakers (aka home keepers, family managers, and home engineers) who stayed at home during their partnerships to tend to the children and home duties have a considerably challenging road ahead of them after the divorce.
+Homemakers (also known as home keepers, family managers, and home engineers) who stayed at home during their partnerships to care for the children and manage household duties face a considerably challenging road after divorce.

-They will have a lot of financial issues to address and figure out how to make ends without their ex’s income.
-Business assets and spousal support are pivotal aspects of your divorce that you’ll want to review with your attorney.
+They must navigate significant financial issues and determine how to make ends meet without their former partner’s income.
+Business assets and spousal support are pivotal components of the divorce process and should be carefully reviewed with an attorney.

 What Happens to Your Spouse’s Business During the Divorce?